 Every journey I have made has changed me, or my life, in some sort of way.
 Sometimes this change was ever so subtle and I only came to realise this change long after having returned home.
 But at times my travels changed everything.
 Like the time I went backpacking for four months and it ended up changing every aspect of my life…

 While I was away, my parents sold my childhood home meaning I would come home to, well, no home.
-In Thailand, I met the man I still love and live with today, which led to me moving country.
+In Thailand, I met the man I still love, live with and am about to marry, today, which led to me moving country.
 I visited China for the second time and I found myself absolutely in love with this amazingly diverse, beautiful, exciting and invigorating country, which led to me going back to university to study Mandarin.
 I left everything I knew when I moved to London and had to start my life over.
 New home, new relationship, new friends, new challenges, new everything.
 It changed both my life and myself and although it was definitely not easy, I can’t press enough how incredibly happy I am it did.
 It is the best thing that ever happened to me and all because I left behind what I knew.
 Life is not what happens while you’re busy planning it, life is what happens when you step out of your comfort zone and live it.

 I look back and can see the connections between what I went through then and where I am now.
 It changed not only my life, it changed me and I am so grateful it did.